robemmerson/s1-purple-mcp/README.md

 Purple AI MCP Server allows you to access SentinelOne Services with any MCP client.

-**Coming Soon**: In early 2026, we will allow you to connect to this service hosted by SentinelOne.

 ## Features

 This server exposes SentinelOne's platform through the Model Context Protocol: